GOWTHAMSAMMANGI/Upgrad-Capstone-1-Python/README.md

 ## Prerequisites

-This tools should be installed on your vms:
+This tools should be installed :
 - Docker
 - Kubectl
+- Terraform
 - AWS EKS
 - Helm
 - Jenkins